spray/spray/docs/documentation/spray-io/pipelining.rst

 Since pipelines are simple functions ``T => Unit`` (with ``T`` being either ``Command`` or ``Event``) each stage is in complete control of the message flow.
 It can not only modify messages, it can also hold, discard or multiply them in any way.
 Additionally it can generate messages of the opposite type and push them into the respective downstream tail pipeline.
-For example, the RequestParsing__ EventPipelineStage of the :ref:`spray-can` :ref:`HttpServer` generates commands that complete a request with an error response whenever a request parsing error is encountered.
+For example, the RequestParsing__ stage of the :ref:`spray-can` :ref:`HttpServer` generates commands that complete a request with an error response whenever a request parsing error is encountered.

 Also, all pipeline code is always executed in the context of the connection actor and therefore isolated to a specific